Learn how to manage a Registered Retirement Income Fund (RRIF)

 Here are some examples of minimum withdrawals on a RRIF with a value of $100,000 on December 31st:

-5. Work with a financial expert who knows about education members’ compensation (they’ll know how to minimize your taxes).
+5. Work with a financial expert who knows about education members’ income (they’ll know how to minimize your taxes).

 For example, you most likely know that the Old Age Security (OAS) benefit will increase your taxable income.
-However, did you know that part of your OAS is clawed back if your income exceeds $81,761?
+However, did you know that part of your OAS is clawed back if your income exceeds a certain threshold.
+This changes annually, but is currently $90,997 for 2024.
 Therefore, if you’re going to be in a lower tax bracket before age 65, it may make sense to withdraw more from your RRSP.

 Tip: As a member of the education community, you need to think twice about the pension-income tax credit.